 Are you a person that likes to take long road trips?
 If being in the car for countless hours doesn’t bother you, and you want to spend a little more time in the car, take a drive on the iconic Needles Highway.

 This is considered the number one thing to do in Custer State Park.
-Needles Highway is a 14-mile long National Scenic Byway that includes hairpin sharp corners, narrow tunnels, and unbeatable views.
-(Cue fast car revving its engine.)
+Needles Highway is a 14-mile-long National Scenic Byway that includes hairpin sharp corners, narrow tunnels, and unbeatable views.
+(Cue a fast car revving its engine.)
 But the speed limits are set to slow, so be extra careful while driving on the highway.

 Do you want to surprise your travel partner with something spectacular?
-Why not rent an hour-long hot air balloon ride over the Black Hills!
+Why not rent an hour-long hot air balloon ride over the Black Hills National Forest!

-Black Hill Balloons flies in the southern part of the Black Hills, circling above Custer Valley and Custer State Park, this hot air balloon ride will be something that you will remember for the rest of your life.
+Black Hill Balloons fly in the southern part of the Black Hills National Forest, circling above Custer Valley and Custer State Park, this hot air balloon ride will be something that you will remember for the rest of your life.